Trial Search Results

 - In the dose-expansion phase: histologically- or cytologically- confirmed advanced

-solid tumor where if an approved first-line therapy is available, subjects must have
+solid tumor where if an approved first-line therapy is available, participants must

 - Eastern Cooperative Oncology Group (ECOG) status of 0 or 1.